sivazzer/git-commands/README.md

 ## Basics

 1. When using Git locally, what are these?
 Define each one in a sentence
-   * Staging area - tha area where the tracked (added) files stay.
+   * Staging area - the area where the tracked (added) files stay.
-   * Working copy - the area where the untracked files stay.
+   * Working copy - It is the area where you are currently working.
+It is where the untracked files live.
    * master - It is a default branch that come with the first commit made on the project.
    * HEAD - It is a pointer that points to the current branch reference.